Haemophilus influenzae Type b Reemergence after Combination Immunization

 Author affiliations: *St George's University of London, London, United Kingdom; †University of Oxford, Oxford, United Kingdom; ‡St. George's Hospital, London, United Kingdom; §Health Protection Agency Centre for Infections, London, United Kingdom

-Figure 3.
-Geometric mean avidity index (GMAI) (95% confidence intervals [CI]) after booster in 2- to 4-year-old children, according to number of doses of acellular pertussis containing Haemophilus influenzae type b combination vaccines received in infancy.
-Number of participants is shown in parentheses.
+Figure 2.
+Anti-polyribosyl-ribitol phosphate antibody concentrations in 2- to 4-year-old children, according to number of doses of acellular pertussis containing Haemophilus influenzae type b combination vaccines received in infancy.
+Proportion achieving different concentrations is shown.